Skip to main content

 Can I apply for the Creative Writing Major if I am studying abroad during the application period?

 Yes.
-If you are abroad, you may still fill out and submit an online application to the sequences by the deadline stated in CST.
-Please contact Juan Martinez, our Director of Creative Writing, with any questions.
+If you are abroad, you may still fill out and submit an online application to the sequences by the deadline stated (in Central Standard Time).
+Please contact our Director of Creative Writing with any questions.

 When can I declare a major or minor in Creative Writing?